Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

-where $l_i$ is the number of steps to see the next reward starting from time step $i$.
-This strategy is not symmetric due to the introduction of $R_i$, and as the average is taken over the time steps, it distinguishes clustered rewards from equispaced rewards and it properly takes the distance between consecutive clusters of rewards into account.
+where $l_i$ is the number of time steps to encounter the next reward starting from the time step $i$.
+This strategy does not respect the time reversal symmetry as it involves $R_i$, and as the sum is taken over the time steps $\{0,1,...
+T_{k}-1\}$, it can distinguish between clustered rewards and equispaced rewards, and it also properly takes the distance between consecutive clusters of rewards into account.

-The next problem is how we should deal with different magnitudes of rewards.
-As we can deal with the case of rewards being either 0 or constant, we may decompose a trajectory containing different magnitudes of rewards into a few sub-trajectories, each of which contains rewards that are either 0 or a constant, so that we can deal with each of these sub-trajectories using Eq.~(\ref{const reward traj avg distance}), and finally use a weighted average of $\hat{l}$ over them as our result.
+The next problem is how we should deal rewards that have various different magnitudes.
+As we can deal with the case of the rewards being either 0 or a constant, we may decompose a trajectory containing different magnitudes of rewards into a few sub-trajectories, each of which contains rewards that are either 0 or a constant, so that we can deal with each of these sub-trajectories using Eq.~(\ref{const reward traj avg distance}), and finally use a weighted average of $\hat{l}$ over those sub-trajectories as our result.
 With a set of episodes $\{\mathcal{E}_k\}$, we treat each of the episodes separately, and again, use a weighted average over the episodes as our estimate.
 The algorithm is given by Alg.~\ref{distance evaluation}.
-The weights in line 3 in Alg.~\ref{distance evaluation} ensure that when computing the final result, episodes with a zero return can be properly ruled out, and that an episode with a large return does not contribute too much compared with the episodes with smaller returns.
-We have intentionally used the inverse in line 10 in Alg.~\ref{distance evaluation} and used the root mean square in line 12 in order to put more emphasis on episodes that have frequent observations of rewards.
+The weights in line 3 in Alg.~\ref{distance evaluation} ensure that when computing the final result, episodes with a zero return can be ruled out, and that an episode with a large return does not contribute too much compared with the episodes with smaller returns.
+We have intentionally used the inverse in line 10 in Alg.~\ref{distance evaluation} and used the root mean square in line 12 in order to put more weight on episodes that have frequent observations of rewards.
 Taking the absolute values of rewards in line 2 is customary, and in fact, one can also separate the negative and positive parts of rewards and treat them separately.
 Note that the output $f$ should be divided by a factor of $2$ to correctly represent the frequency of rewards.
 We also notice that the above approach can actually be generalized to the case of continuous variables of reward and time, for which integration can be used instead of decomposition and summation.

 To obtain the discount factor $\gamma$, we set the time horizon to be $\frac{\tilde{c}_{\gamma}}{f}$, with a time-horizon hyperparameter $\tilde{c}_{\gamma}$, and then we set $\gamma=1-\frac{f}{\tilde{c}_{\gamma}}$.
 To make $\gamma$ close to $0.9998$ for the difficult games discussed in Sec.~5.3, we have set $\tilde{c}_{\gamma}=15$.
 However, later we noticed that the agent actually learns more efficiently with a smaller $\gamma$, and $\tilde{c}_{\gamma}$ may be set to range from $5$ to $15$.
 In Sec.~5.3, $\tilde{c}_{\gamma}=15$ is used, but in the following experiments we use $\tilde{c}_{\gamma}=10$.